tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5674.jpeg)<br>
-Whenever I saw a starfish, all I wanted to do was lean over and try to touch it but I knew the guide would probably get mad at me so I didn't do it.
+Whenever you see a starfish, all you want to do is lean over and try to touch it but you know the guide would probably think you're an idiot so you don't do it.
 <br><br>

 <div style="padding:56.25% 0 0 0;position:relative;width:85%;margin:0 auto;"><iframe src="https://player.vimeo.com/video/1047722355?title=0&amp;byline=0&amp;portrait=0&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media" style="position:absolute;top:0;left:0;width:100%;height:100%;" title="0X8A9307"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>